Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it deletes features, specifying two distinct methods (by IDs or expression), which distinguishes it from sibling tools like add_features or update_features.
+The description clearly states the action ('Delete features') and the resource, specifying two distinct methods (by IDs or expression).
+This effectively distinguishes it from sibling tools like 'add_features' or 'update_features'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.